6 November 2020 · Global Partnership for Zero Leprosy

 SDR-PEP Webinar Series: The Role of Persons Affected in SDR-PEP Implementation

 The Global Partnership for Zero Leprosy, along with WHO Global Leprosy Programme, launched an SDR-PEP-focused webinar series.
 The first webinar in this series explored the process of starting SDR-PEP implementation for National Leprosy Programmes.
-The second webinar will address the need for SDR-PEP and the role of persons affected by leprosy in successful SDR-PEP implementation.
-The webinar will take place on 1 December, 12:00 – 13:00 CET.
+The second webinar addresses the need for SDR-PEP and the role of persons affected by leprosy in successful SDR-PEP implementation.
+The webinar takes place on 1 December, 12:00 – 13:00 CET.

 Hear from the International Association for Integration, Dignity, and Economic Advancement (IDEA) in Nepal, the Special Rapporteur for the elimination of discrimination against persons affected by leprosy and their family members, and National Leprosy Programme Managers from GPZL country partners.

-The webinar will include a presentation on SDR PEP, perspectives of persons affected by leprosy, and discussion on collaboration between National Leprosy programmes and persons affected in implementing SDR-PEP.
+The webinar includes a presentation on SDR PEP, perspectives of persons affected by leprosy, and discussion on collaboration between National Leprosy programmes and persons affected in implementing SDR-PEP.